probcomp/GenTraceKernelDSL.jl/README.md

-This package provides a DSL for constructing _trace kernels_, stochastic maps between the traces of [Gen](https://github.com/probcomp/Gen.jl) generative functions, for use as (generalized) Metropolis-Hastings or SMC proposals.
+This package provides a DSL for constructing _trace kernels_, stochastic maps between the traces of [Gen](https://github.com/probcomp/Gen.jl) generative functions, for use as (generalized) Metropolis-Hastings or proposal distributions in sequential Monte Carlo.
+(Specifically, trace kernels are used to define a a type of sequential Monte Carlo algorithm called an [SMCP<sup>3</sup>](github.com/probcomp/GenSMCP3.jl) algorithm.)

 This package can be viewed as a refactoring of [Gen's Trace Translator functionality](https://github.com/probcomp/Gen.jl/blob/a96a77991e0e43f208272e9241c8f2434ffdedbf/docs/src/ref/trace_translators.md), described in [Marco Cusumano-Towner's thesis](https://www.mct.dev/assets/mct-thesis.pdf) and also in the arXiv preprint